d-krupke/cpsat-primer/README.md

 ---

 ## How does it work?

+| :warning: This part is under construction and will be rewritten in large parts as soon as I have the time.

 Let us now take a look on what is actually happening under the hood.
 You may have already learned that CP-SAT is transforming the problem into a SAT-formula.